 Apart from the creation of a virtual library for “federal” documents, the projects aims to create a range of academic outcomes, such as the “Oxford Handbook on Federalism” (Oxford University Press – under contract).
-The following is a preliminary list of publications that have already resulted from the project (*) or that are indirectly linked to the Neo-Federalism project:
+The following is a preliminary list of publications that have already resulted from the project.

 |Corvaglia, Maria Anna: Public Procurement and Labour Rights: Towards Coherence in International Instruments of Procurement Regulation, (Oxford: Hart Publishing)

 Abstract: This book examines the complex issue of the use of public procurement for the achievement of labour law and policy.
 The book sheds a new light on the legal and political implications of the social use of public procurement and it offers an innovative comparative approach, discussing the ways in which the different international regulatory instruments are able to implement labour rights (i.e. WTO Government Procurement Agreement, the EU Procurement Regime, the UNCITRAL Model Law, and the World Bank Guidelines).
 In particular it is concerned with the fragmentation of the international framework of procurement law into regulatory models that develop independently and that follow different mechanisms for the inclusion of labour policy and labour law.

 |Payero-López, Lucía: ‘A Federal Theory for Spain in the 21st Century’ (in Spanish).
 In M.V. Álvarez & J.L.
 Castro (eds.)
 Derecho, Política y Sociedad.
 Contribuciones de Jóvenes Investigadores.
 Madrid: Bubok (forthcoming).|

 |Payero-López, Lucía: ‘Why Catalonia Cannot Self-Determine?
 The Reasons of the Spanish State’ (in French).
 Cahiers de civilization espagnole contemporaine (forthcoming).|